Welcome to Battle-by-Post!

 [b][u]Moves[/u][/b]

-(List all of your Pokemon's Moves here, one move per line.)
+(List all of your Pokemon's Level 0 Moves here, one move per line.)

 [/hide]

-Once you have your profile exactly the way you want it, you just have to wait until an approver takes a look.
-Approvers will review your profile and let you know if there are any errors in it, like this:
+Once you have your profile exactly the way you want it, you'll wait until an approver takes a look.
+Our approvers will review your profile and let you know if there are any errors.
+You can think of them as referees for non-battle posts, such as prizes and profiles.

 (He wouldn't let me have 44 Special Attack on my Sableye.
 Killjoy!)